-The Limberlost marsh was the perfect laboratory for author Gene Stratton-Porter to study nature.
-At a time when most women were homemakers, Porter created a lasting legacy of northern Indiana’s vanishing natural history through her writings and photos.
+The Limberlost Swamp was the perfect laboratory for author Gene Stratton-Porter to study nature.
+At a time when most women were homemakers, Stratton-Porter created a lasting legacy of northern Indiana’s vanishing natural history through her writings and photos.

 202 E. 6th St.